xiaoyanit/ImageLoader/README.markdown

 - run : mvn clean initialize
 - create a new android project in eclipse
 - add the necessary jars from the lib folder

+Note : build support sdk 14 as is using the new android-maven-plugin:3.0.0-alpha13